bsalter/DRRrrRrvrr/README.md

 run npm install and bower install, then run gulp build, then gulp autorun and point your browser to the url it provides, or point your browser at the dist/index.html file.
 Enter a client ID in the client_id service in src/js/services/GoogleDrive.js.

-Notes: testing the googleDrive service is not 100% complete - I did not test the functions that were tied very closely to retrieving a list of files or displaying a particular file, because mocking said functionality in gapi would have been intense.